hemiao96/zxy.github.io-/_publications/2017-07-04-The Degree of Purification of mRNA Influences the Fragmentation for Construction Transcriptome Libraries of Populus.md

 date: 2017-07-04
 venue: 'Tree Genetics and Molecular Breeding, 7'
 paperurl: 'http://hemiao96.github.io/files/The Degree of Purification of mRNA Influences the Fragmentation for Construction Transcriptome Libraries of Populus.pdf'
-citation: '	Wang, L., He, M., & Zhao, Y. (2017).
+citation: 'Wang, L., He, M., & Zhao, Y. (2017).
 The Degree of Purification of mRNA Influences the Fragmentation for Construction Transcriptome Libraries of Populus.
 Tree Genetics and Molecular Breeding, 7.'
 ---

 [Download paper here](http://hemiao96.github.io/files/The Degree of Purification of mRNA Influences the Fragmentation for Construction Transcriptome Libraries of Populus.pdf)